Coleman Legal LLP Logo

 We fully expect that several families will receive correspondence concerning HSE in the coming weeks after the full publication of the MHC report.
 Families may be invited in for a reassessment or offered an apology in relation to previous treatment received.

-Coleman Legal LLP has an experienced team dealing with over 300 clients who were under the care of CAMHS.
+Coleman Legal LLP has an experienced team dealing with over 300 clients under the care of CAMHS.
 Please feel free to contact our office if you have any concerns regarding the care you or your family has received while attending CAMHS nationwide.